 Privacy and Your Health Record

 Our confidentiality policy ensures a patient’s right to privacy.
 State and federal statutes protect a patient’s records.
 The physical record and its contents are owned by the health care organization and the provider.
 As a patient, you have the right to see your record.
 Only authorized health center staff may have access to the information in your record to record or retrieve information for billing, insurance or Student Health Plan claims purposes.
+In addition, University Health Services and other authorized personnel may use relevant portions of your health record to ensure compliance with New Jersey State and University immunization requirements.

 If you have any concerns about the privacy of your records, contact the Director of Medical Services.